johnpatramanis/Proteomic_Pipeline/README.md

 **Step 5) Select the Proteins, Organism and Version (assembly)**

 In this step we will set up the process for downloading and creating a 'reference proteome'.
+There are only 2 things we need for this step:
+1) A txt file with the names of the proteins/genes you are interested in, which should bare the name 'Proteins.txt' and
+2) A txt file with the name of the organism(s) and (optional) the version of the assembly you want, which should bare the name 'Organism.txt'

+You can find one example file of each of these 2 files in the Dataset_Initialization folder

 **Step 6) Get the data**